bnb-chain/bnb-chain.github.io/docs/validator/node-maintenance.md

 All the clients are suggested to upgrade to the latest release.
 The [latest version](https://github.com/bnb-chain/bsc/releases/latest) is supposed to be more stable and get better performance.

 ### Storage
-According to the test, the performance of a fullnode will degrade when the storage size exceeds 1.5T.
+According to the test, the performance of a fullnode will degrade when the storage size exceeds 1.5 TB.
 We suggest the fullnode always keep light storage by pruning the storage.

 How to prune: